sharontherese/latin-mass-funeral/content/catechesis/index.md

 St. Augustine of Hippo.
 On the Care of the Dead. https://www.newadvent.org/fathers/1316.htm.

+Baxter, Roger.
+Meditations for Every Day in the Year : Collected from Different Spiritual Writers.
+Georgetown, D.C. : J. Milligan, 1823. https://archive.org/details/MeditationsForEveryDayInTheYear/page/n9/mode/2up.

 Bernanos, G. Diary of a Country Priest.
 Plon, 1936.

+Brett, Robert J. A Companion for the Sick Room; Being a Compendium of Christian Faith and Practice, Chiefly Compiled from the Writings of Divines of the Holy Catholic Church.
+1843. https://archive.org/details/ACompanionForTheSickRoom/mode/2up.

 Catholic Church.
 "Article V: "He Descended into Hell, the Third Day He Arose Again from the Dead." ".
 In Catechism of the Council of Trent, 50-57. https://archive.org/details/thecatechismofth00donouoft